satishgaurav/notebook_hacks/README.md

 # notebook_hacks
 notebooks hacks useful for data science

-## this is a fun notebook for making jupyter notebook customized for my use.
+## this is a fun notebook for making jupyter notebook customized for personal use.